lsc4ss-s22/final-project-wsb/README.md

 Please note, the interactive bokeh plots do not render in the github viewer due to a quirk in the upload process.
 The PNGs in the Visualization_PNG folders are static versions of these plots.

+# Plot Interpretation
+Our time-series analysis of user sentiment shows a large spike in positive sentiment on November 2021.
+It is unclear why this spike occurred although a likely explanation is renewed interest in self-described "meme stocks" such as GME and AMC.
+We can also see that over time the number of posts has increased but the average sentiment expressed has decreased.
+This indicates that as the subreddit has become more popular more neutral users have joined in.
+Initial optimism could thus be a product of self selection as the most optimistic individuals are more willing to engage earlier, with their gains drawing in a larger crowd that is more representative of the general population.

+Split by category we can also see that "DD" or Due Diligence type posts are some of the most bullish, whilst companies like Palantir are rated negatively by users.
+These results could be used to infer biases in favor of certain companies.
+Interestingly the category with the highest sentiment is Charts, which indicates that visual mediums are primarily being used to convey positive messages.
+These could come in the form of promoting stock from a particular company, with appealing visuals used to entice audience members.

+Finally, most of the popular authors seem to be neutral in their coverage and thus more measured in their analysis.
+This could explain their popularity.
+The next most popular sentiment type is negative, with 3 of the most popular authors having a negative average sentiment.
+This could mean that more critical perspectives are valued on the subreddit as well, as a counter to the at-times overly exuberant messaging.